Edward Leo Delaney

 Edward Leopold Delaney (December 12, 1885 – July 1, 1972) was an American broadcaster of Nazi propaganda during World War II.
-He was indicted on charges of treason in 1943, but the charges were dropped after the war due to lack of evidence.
+He was indicted for treason in 1943, but the charges were dropped after the war due to a lack of evidence.

 Early life

 Delaney was born in Olney, Illinois.

 Delaney began an acting career about 1910, playing the part of Blackie Daw in one of Cohan and Harris's road companies' productions of Get-Rich-Quick Wallingford.
 Delaney left the troupe in 1915 for Australia, where he played the part of the Killer in Seven Keys to Baldpate in Josephine Cohan's company.

 In the early 1920s, Delaney returned to the United States as a theatrical tour manager and in 1934 he published his first book, The Lady By Degrees, followed in 1935 by The Charm Girl.

 From 1935 to 1939, Delaney was employed by the Transoceanic Film Export Company of New York City, traveling to various European countries.

 In 1937 and 1938 Delaney went to Germany to write, returning to the U.S. in early 1939.
 In December 1939 he left the U.S. for Italy.
 Then through his contacts from his involvement with the ultra-right and Coughlinite politics, he was recruited by the Reichs-Rundfunk-Gesellschaft (RRG) to present a series of pro-German broadcasts from an American perspective for its U.S.A.
 Zone.